serializingme/website-content/content/project/tq-invincible.md

 +++

-Library that makes the player character invulnerable to attach in THQ 2006 role playing game, Titan Quest.
+Library that makes the player character invulnerable to attack in THQ 2006 role playing game, Titan Quest.

 <!--more-->